ahartz1/atus-analysis/README.md

 Your final analysis should be in the form of an IPython Notebook with both narrative analysis and supporting charts.
 Any supporting code should be in normal Python files.

+## To View This Notebook
+Just click on the `atus-analysis.ipynb` file above.

+## To Run This Notebook
+### System Requirements / Installation

+* You will need to have **python&nbsp;3** installed on your machine.
+See [python's site](https://www.python.org/) for details.

+* Clone this repo onto your machine.

+* You will need to make sure that you have a virtual environment running in the folder that you intend to work from.
+[See this site for details if you're not familiar.](http://docs.python-guide.org/en/latest/dev/virtualenvs/) **Complete this step before attempting the below.**

+* In your command-line program (such as Terminal on Mac&nbsp;OS&nbsp;X), navigate into the newly created repo.
+By default, this will be called `atus-analysis`.
+Install the requirements file by runnning **`pip install -r requirements.txt`**.

+### Opening the Notebook
+* Using a command-line program, navigate to the folder containing the downloaded file and run the following line: **`ipython notebook atus-analysis.ipynb`**

+* **Note:** This will open in a browser window and take over the command-line program's window until you close out of IPython Notebook.
+If you have closed your browser window, but your command line is still running the notebook, kill the process by pressing `Ctrl+C` or quitting the program entirely.

 ## Additional Resources